Once your great new plants are in the ground, brightening up your landscape, it’s time to decide the finishing touch — what goes on top?

 Mulch?
 Rocks?
 Or keep it simple with a top dressing of soil?

-Let’s take a look at mulch vs rock vs soil and see how it all shakes out.
+Let’s take a look at mulch vs rock vs soil for planter beds and see how it all shakes out.

 A Look At Mulch